 Cross-border transactions: apportioning between Wales and England

 Some properties straddle the Wales-England border (typically rural farms and estates along the Marches).
 LTTA 2017 Sch 22 provides the Welsh-side apportionment rule, and FA 2003 s.48A provides the English-side equivalent.
-The buyer files two returns: one to the Welsh Revenue Authority on the Welsh-side consideration, one to HMRC on the English-side consideration.
+You file two returns: one to the Welsh Revenue Authority on the Welsh-side consideration, one to HMRC on the English-side consideration.
 The chargeable consideration is apportioned between the two jurisdictions on a just-and-reasonable basis, with no statutory formula; market value of the relevant land in each jurisdiction is the usual starting point.

 The apportionment also affects Scottish-border transactions involving Scottish land, where Revenue Scotland's LBTT applies under LBTT(S)A 2013 Sch 14 with parallel cross-border provisions.